delonzhou/betterment/README.md

 * Talented and skilled people are scattered around the internet and there is no easy way to contact or hire them for required job.

-* This app brings all the skilled people under one umbrella and makes collaboration easier.
+* Brings all the skilled people under one umbrella and makes collaboration easier.

-* Insights: This app aims to build an intelligent network of talented people(varied skills)

-* This app is based on the premise that every individual is good at something and everyone is unique in some way or the other.

-* This app helps people make money by providing their services to others.

 **Examples:**